-Students with a GPA of 3.0 or higher from an accredited university and a GMAT score of 600 or higher, or a GRE score of 154 or higher, are admitted to the program as regular students with no restrictions.
+Students with a GPA of 3.0 or higher from an accredited university and a GMAT score of 600 or higher, or a GRE score of 154 or higher, are eligible for admission to the MBA program as regular students with no restrictions.

-Provisional Admission to the MBA Program is open to applicants whose GPA is below the minimum of 3.0, but is above 2.75, as required by Graduate School.
+Provisional admission to the Evening MBA program is open to applicants whose GPA is below the minimum of 3.0, but is above 2.5, as required by Virginia Tech's Graduate School.
 The applicant must demonstrate other experience or qualifications that show the potential to undertake graduate study.
 A GMAT score of 600 or higher, or a GRE score of 154 or higher, is required.

 After taking 12 credit hours in the MBA program and earning at least a 3.00 GPA, a student is changed to Regular status by the Graduate School.

 Prospective students may choose to apply as Commonwealth Campus students prior to being fully admitted into the MBA Program.
 In this case, students must first meet the minimum GPA requirement to be admitted into the Evening MBA program as Commonwealth Campus students and will then be enrolled in only one MBA core course.
 This provides the applicant with more time to complete his/her application packet and to be considered for regular admissions status in the following semester.